pinecone-io/pinecone-ts-client/release/2026-07-test-coverage.md

 The tracked-skip parser in `src/__tests__/integrationSkipInventory.test.ts` checks annotations for direct, parameterized, computed and conditional skips.
 It enforces accountability, not fleet coverage.
 Recompute totals after test additions and use the actual CI result for release pass/fail counts.

-## Remaining client-owned scenarios from #40
+## Corrections to historical #40 expectations

-These original plan cases are not presently covered by the inspected documents tests.
-They are additional work, not known fleet blockers and not part of the skipped-test denominator:

-- Live rejection of `$match_phrase` in update/delete filters; the existing schema-negative cases test missing and wrongly typed fields instead.
-- A documents operation against a legacy vectors index, with the error identifying the supported API.
-PR #150 covers the opposite direction; the semantic-text probe covers a records/integrated-inference index.
-- Unqualified `query_string` search, `topK` strictly greater than the corpus, and negative scoring inputs (dense plus sparse; `query_string` naming a field; empty/whitespace text query).
-Current live scoring tests cover supported qualified/multi-field combinations and vector-plus-text rejection.
-- Explicit mocked-wire 429 retry behavior and null `_score` deserialization.
-Current per-operation retry tests use 503/5xx/400 and the search response has a numeric score.
+The original mocked-wire 429 “retry-then-wrap” expectation does not describe current SDK behavior: `src/utils/fetch.ts` retries HTTP 5xx only.
+PR #150 explicitly verifies that all six document operations preserve a nested 429 message, make one attempt even with a retry budget, and raise `PineconeUnmappedHttpError`.
+Changing the retry policy or adding a dedicated 429 error class would be a runtime/product change, not completion of a missing test.
+Null-score deserialization is now covered separately.

-The optional fixture consolidation suggested by #40 is also incomplete: mixed-schema search remains a private per-suite fixture and dense/sparse update fixtures remain separate.
-That does not erase their assertions, but their provisioning cost has not been amortized across the entire matrix.
+The explicit live schema enforcement, scoring negatives, pagination, and cross-plane cases identified by the original plan are now implemented in PR #150 and passed locally as listed above.
+Remaining unavailable/opt-in scenarios stay open.
+The optional fixture consolidation suggested by #40 is incomplete: mixed-schema search remains a private per-suite fixture and dense/sparse update fixtures remain separate.
+Their provisioning cost has not been amortized across the entire matrix; that is an optimization rather than an absent assertion.

 ## Release decision

-Prioritize the remaining fleet behavior (#35/#17), product scope for semantic-text documents, required fixture/full-lifecycle execution (#21/#117/#38), and the client-owned cases above.
+Prioritize the remaining fleet behavior (#35/#17), product scope for semantic-text documents, required fixture/full-lifecycle execution (#21/#117/#38).
 Keyless coverage now protects the document envelopes, wire contract, namespace scoping, retry behavior and error paths that the old #40 matrix called absent.
 Green default CI is a useful gate, but it is not completion of every original #40 scenario or of the opt-in and unavailable scenarios above.